CCN-Support/CCN_Wiki/docs/source/mri.rst

 - Overview: The process is summarized as follows and the BruinLearn module will guide you through the steps once you begin:

    1. Review the safety materials, upload your metal screen form, and pass the MR Safety Exam (on BruinLearn).
-Once you have passed, check the BruinLearn calendar regularly for Walkthrough and Operations Training sessions.
-Sign up for an available pair of trainings when you find one you can attend.
-The Walkthrough and Operations sessions should be one week apart.
-You should not sign up for a Walkthrough without its corresponding Operations, or vice versa, unless you have explicit permission from CCN staff.
-If you sign up for a disjointed pair of sessions, or for multiple sessions, it causes problems for other users trying to get certified and your signup will be cancelled.
+   2. Book one matching pair of Walkthrough and Operations Training sessions on the BruinLearn calendar.
+The sessions should be one week apart.
+Booking only one session without the other requires explicit permission from CCN staff.
+Sign-ups for unmatched pairs or multiple sessions will be cancelled.
-   2. Attend a Walkthrough Training session (in person at CCN).
+   3. Attend a Walkthrough Training session (in person at CCN).
-   3. Submit the Walkthrough Worksheet and pass the Walkthrough Exam (on BruinLearn).
+   4. Submit the Walkthrough Worksheet and pass the Walkthrough Exam (on BruinLearn).
-   4. Attend an Operations Training session (at CCN).
+   5. Attend an Operations Training session (at CCN).
-   5. Pass the Operations Exam (on BruinLearn).
+   6. Pass the Operations Exam (on BruinLearn).

-- Step-by-Step Guide: See `this document <https://docs.google.com/document/d/1O_xt0fdFmxP1JE7NKGeT_fQSYbvwXxtdP51_UB-ksH4/edit?usp=sharing>`_ for detailed explanations of all requirements related to safety certification and user status.
+- `Step-by-Step Guide <https://docs.google.com/document/d/1O_xt0fdFmxP1JE7NKGeT_fQSYbvwXxtdP51_UB-ksH4/edit?usp=sharing>`_: This document provides detailed explanations of all requirements related to safety certification and user status.
 It walks through the entire process of becoming safety certified, with screenshots, starting from the first step of accessing BruinLearn.

 .. _renew_cert:
 1.2  How to Renew Safety Certification